 1. "I'm not doing anything wrong."
 The responders make excuses and do not obey the law.
 These comments were posted by people who are paying for sex.
 These people are a sub group of the population who are engaging in illegal activity.
 From a societal view, those who act outside the norms and rules of the society are not the norm for the culture.

 Those who engage in paying for sex are breaking the law.
 Many of the people who engage in prostitution are also involved in a primary relationship like marriage or are living together.
 Usually, there is a social contract between the two people to be there for each other.
 In paying for sex, they are breaking this contract as well.
 In many ways, they are committing relational violence in their primary relationship.
-22 Ways Couples Can Overcome Infidelity
+22 Ways Couples Can Survive Infidelity (From Marriage Experts)

 2. "This could turn into a real relationship."
 The responders think they are getting a real relationship, but they are really seeking instant gratification.
 In one survey, 32% of customers arrested for soliciting a prostitute said they bought sex because they "didn't have time" for a conventional relationship.
 28% did not want "the responsibilities" of a relationship, and 18% said they would "rather have sex with a prostitute than have a conventional relationship with a woman."

 In other words, 78% of the people paying for sex did not want to bother with a "real" relationship and would rather pay for sex.
 An unspoken message here is that the transaction between the sex worker and the client is about money and control.
 The client is paying to have sex acts done to him, which help feed his fantasies.
 He gets to call the shots.
 The sex worker is providing a service to get paid.